szy1840/kilo-editor/README.md

 # My Kilo
-a text editor on Linux
+a text editor on Linux, 'feature' branch provide auto prototype for C.